 Grievances should be addressed in a timely fashion.
 Academic grievances should be initiated within the semester/term the problem occurs or within the first ten (10) university working days of the next semester/term.
-The Grievance Review Board may consider extenuating circumstances for any exception to this time limitation.
+The Dean of the college offering the course may consider extenuating circumstances for an exception to this time limitation.
 Those circumstances must be beyond the control of the student such as hospitalization or military assignment.